BerenMillidge/BerenMillidge.github.io/_posts/2025-01-04-Intellectual-Progress-in-2024.md

 [^1]: In the even longer term we are almost unimaginably early in the span of the long term future.
 We haven't even maxed out the energy and wealth production of a single solar system.
 We are a tiny dot of potential amidst an almost infinite sea of free energy waiting to be harnessed, about to blossom into a frontier which will last for billions of years.
 While we can look up at the night sky and still see stars, instead of the waste heat of a trillion Dyson spheres, we are still early.

-[^2]: Deepseek recently did it with approx 5m but this is literally just a compute cost estimate and not the significant additional costs of salaries, experiments, other miscellaneous infrastructure, time spent training all their other 'warmup' models etc.
+[^2]: Deepseek recently did it with approximately $5m but this is literally just a compute cost estimate and not the significant additional costs of salaries, experiments, other miscellaneous infrastructure, time spent training all their other 'warmup' models etc.

-[^3]: At least in the AI model world They have stronger moats in other areas such as distribution, branding, inference than pure model quality.
+[^3]: At least in the AI model world.
+They have stronger moats in other areas such as distribution, branding, inference than pure model quality.

 [^4]: On a personal note, I am very happy that we achieved a major goal of mine this year which was to create a SOTA 7B LLM -- beating Mistral and Llama models.
 Beating Llama 8B only a few months after its release and indeed beating the small Llama 3.2 models before they were released.
 For a long time I thought they had to have some secret sauce but it turned out that they do not and that it is basically just a fairly standard game of data quality and training for more tokens.